Puerto Princesa City National Science High School: History

-This institution has lived up to the challenges of its mentors; first it pioneered programs like Conceptual Approach in teaching reading of Dr. Aurora H. Roldan, a renowned international reading specialist (1994); Environmental Science PTFPP and DepEd (1995); TSD-MCP Thinking Skills Development for Maximized Cognitive Performance (1998); Distance Learning (Open High School 2000); and (CBI) Content-Based Instruction (2002).

-While extending the delivery of quality education, boosted the morale of its faculty.
-The leader teacher Cristina G. Buenafe was awarded as one of the outstanding public secondary high school teachers in 1999 and as one of the outstanding alumni of Holy Trinity College.
-It got further recognition when one of its teachers, Dr. Rolando A. Taha became an Education Supervisor in the Division of Puerto Princesa City in 2001.

 Today, this school lies on 30,000 sq. m. lot courtesy of the city government of Puerto Princesa during the administration of Hon.
 Edward S. Hagedorn and the City Council, in the heart of Puerto Princesa City.
 It's behind the National Irrigation Administration and New City Hall at Sta.
-Monica, with five buildings, 15 highly competent teachers, two industrious non-teaching personnel, an improvised computer room with 23 computers and access to internet, supportive parents, self-directed Students Supreme Council under the Dominican way of responsive leadership and independent students.
+Monica, with five buildings.

 This institution was nominated as Regional Science High School in November 2003 to cater to the needs of the intellectually gifted and science-inclined students of the region.
 Due to catchments site and in the curriculum/enrollment, it did not win.
 Nevertheless, another milestone in public secondary education was obtained by this school when the DepEd Bureau of Secondary Education allowed the regional science curriculum to be offered beginning SY 2004-2005.
 The science fair is one of the strengths of the school.
-During the "Pagliawan" and "Perez" era, the school earned respect in the city because of consecutive championships.
-At present, there were 92 freshmen who rigorously adjusting with the curriculum especially with the inclusion of research 1 and Computer Education instead of Values Education & Technology & Home Economics.
+During the "Pagliawan" and "Perez" era, the school earned respect in the city because of consecutive championships.ity.

 This institution through its principal was selected as the only secondary school in region IV MIMAROPA for project Sterling Silver, a peer acceleration system on November 8–11, 2004 in Baguio City.
-It is taking its massive to uplift physical aspects through the support of Miguel Padon, the board of the directors presidents and his fellow officers, parents and other authorities.